Find Local Furnace Repair Technicians Near Me

 Flame Sensor

 The flame sensor ensures that the gas burners have ignited.
-If the flame sensor doesn't detect a flame, it prevents a gas buildup.
+If the flame sensor doesn't detect a flame, it will shut off the gas supply to the furnace for safety.
 A faulty sensor can trigger safety shutdowns.

 Draft Inducer Motor/Fan